Team Building | By Duncan Haughey | Read time minutes

 - Apply a high degree of accountability to each team member.

 - No excuses – nobody is interested.
 Improvement does not come from making excuses.

 - Be resilient.
 Not everything will be sunny and rosy.
 You will encounter obstacles.

 - Adopt a can-do mentality.
 Believe in what you're going to do.

 Finally, you need an optimistic approach to be successful.
 Believe in your project.
 Go all out to achieve success.

 What does success look like for you and your team?

 Good To Great: Why Some Companies Make the Leap...and Others Don't by Jim Collins.
 Jim starts by asking the question,

-Can a good company become a great company, and if so, how?
-His book uncovers the underlying variables that enable any type of organisation to make the leap from good to great while other organisations remain only good.
+can a good company become a great company, and if so, how?
+His book uncovers the underlying variables that enable any organisation to leap from good to great while other organisations remain only good.